r-ym/r-ym.github.io/_books/how_will_capitalism_end_essays_on_a_failing_system.md

 ---
-"\uFEFFauthors": Wolfgang Streeck
+author: Wolfgang Streeck
 title: How Will Capitalism End Essays on a Failing System
-layout: post
+layout: book
 ---